 Most of the intersections in Gallatin County, particularly those solely under County jurisdiction, are unsignalized.
 While the traffic volumes at these intersections are often lower, safety concerns remain significant.
 Enhancing safety at unsignalized rural intersections requires targeted strategies that address traffic flow and consider the needs of all road users, including drivers, pedestrians, and bicyclists.
 By implementing infrastructure improvements and traffic control measures designed specifically for rural settings, such as advanced warning signs, flashing beacons, transverse rumble strips, and enhanced delineation, the County can reduce conflict, improve visibility, and create safer, more predictable intersections.
-Additionally, increased levels of traffic control, such as two-way or all-way stop control, roundabouts and signalization (if warranted) can help improve safety at intersections experiencing increasing growth or higher congestion.
+Additionally, increased levels of traffic control, such as two-way or all-way stop control, roundabouts, continuous T, reduced conflict U-turn (RCUT), and signalization (if warranted) can help improve safety at intersections experiencing increasing growth or higher congestion.